 We sold a small operating company in June 2009.
-This company's after-tax loss of \$0.1 million and \$0.3 million for the years ended December 31, 2008 and 2009, respectively, have been reported in discontinued operations under "Operating loss, net of income tax (expense) benefit."
+This company's after-tax loss of \$0.3 million for the year ended December 31, 2009, has been reported in discontinued operations under "Operating loss, net of income tax benefit."
 We recorded an estimated loss on the sale of this company of \$1.0 million in 2009.
-During the first quarter of 2010, we recorded an income tax benefit of \$0.3 million related to the adjustment of certain valuation allowances related to this discontinued operation.
-During the third quarter of 2010, we recorded a gain of \$0.2 million related to a settlement with the former owner of the company.
-This gain was offset by income tax expense of \$0.2 million.
-This has been reported in discontinued operations under "Estimated gain (loss) on disposition, net of income tax expense."
+During 2010, we recorded an income tax benefit of \$0.3 million related to the adjustment of certain valuation allowances related to this discontinued operation.
+In addition, during 2010, we recorded a gain of \$0.2 million related to a settlement with the former owner of the company which was offset by income tax expense of \$0.2 million.
+This has been reported in discontinued operations under "Gain (loss) on disposition of discontinued operation, net of income tax expense."